JannikHv/gydl/README.md

 Currently gydl just works, if there are flaws, please submit an issue.

-The code needs much improvement as I've been only concentrating on functionality, it's soon to be done though.
+The code is written to be readable and easy to develope onto.

 # Usage
 The GUI will show an entry to put the URL in and two boxes which will let you choose the quality and format of the video/audio.
 As of now, gydl will download everything in your home folder.
 That will be changed later though.